Battle of Bloody Mose: Battle

-While the Oglethorpe expedition laid siege to St. Augustine, Montiano considered his options.
-Knowing the strategic importance of Fort Mose, and realizing its vulnerabilities, Montiano decided to undertake a counter-offensive operation.
-At dawn on June 14, Captain Antonio Salgado commanded Spanish regulars, and Francisco Menéndez led the maroon militia and Seminole Indian auxiliaries, in a surprise attack on Mose.
-The attack was initiated two hours before the British soldiers awoke so that they could not prepare their arms for defense.
-About 75 of the British troops were killed and 34 were captured in bloody hand-to-hand combat with swords, muskets, and clubs.
+While the main body of Oglethorpe's expeditionary force laid siege to St. Augustine, de Montiano considered his options.
+Knowing the strategic importance of Fort Mose and realising its vulnerabilities, de Montiano decided to undertake a counter-offensive against the British invaders.
+At dawn on June 14, Captain Antonio Salgado led a column of 300 Spanish regulars which was supported by Black militiamen under Menéndez and Spanish-allied Seminole warriors in a surprise attack against the fort.
+The attack was initiated while most of Palmer's troops were asleep, and in the bloody hand-to-hand combat which ensued between 68 and 75 defenders were killed and 34 were captured while the attackers lost just 10 men killed and 20 wounded.
+Palmer was among the dead while the remainder of his force fled, leaving behind a destroyed fort.